esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 Runtime analysis of the hypervolume computation
 ===============================================

-Over the course of development we have gathered a wide range of algorithms to choose from when facing given problem.
+We have gathered a wide range of algorithms to choose from when in need to compute hypervolumes.
-We utilize this fact to provide users with an efficient computation engine.
+We utilize this fact to provide users with an efficient computation engine that will most likely pick the fastest algorithm on default.
 During the course of the experiment, we have measured the practical capabilities of our engine for fronts with varying **Front size** (number of points) and **Dimension**.

 **Note:**
 The obtained results are specific to the hardware and the architecture of the computer on which these experiments were executed.
 Main idea of the plots in this and the following tutorials is to present the relative scaling of the execution time for various settings of **Front size** and **Dimension**.